Savoy: Early history

 Sapaudia in 443 (dark green) in the Kingdom of Burgundy (light green).

-The region was occupied by the Allobroges, a Gallic people that the Roman Republic subdued in 121 BC.
-The name Savoy stems from the Late Latin Sapaudia (Note: The territory, which has no modern counterpart, was perhaps bounded by the rivers Ain and Rhône, Lake Geneva, the Jura and the Aar, though historians differ, and there seems to be insufficient evidence.), referring to a fir, or upland, forest.
+Savoy was occupied by the Allobroges, a Gallic people that the Roman Republic subdued in 121 BC.
+The name Savoy stems from the Late Latin Sapaudia, a region originally further north than Savoy, referring to a fir, or upland, forest.
+Saupadia, which has its modern counterparts in western Switzerland, Franche-Comté, and parts of Burgundy, was bounded by the Vosges in the north, the Aar river in the east, the upper Rhône river in the south, and extended throughout the Saône river valley in the west.
 The word is likely ultimately from Gaulish – sapin itself is a blend of Gaulish sappos (fir tree) and Latin pinus (pine tree).
-It is first recorded in Ammianus Marcellinus (354), to describe the southern part of Maxima Sequanorum.
+Saupadia is first recorded in Ammianus Marcellinus (354), to describe the southern part of Maxima Sequanorum.
 According to the Chronica Gallica of 452, the Burgundians were settled in the territory of Sapaudia in 443, after the Burgundian defeat by Flavius Aetius.
 (Note: Sapaudia Burgundionum reliquiis datur cum indigenis dividenda.)